fonzi/fonzi/README.md

 Thanks for stopping by.
 I'm Fonzi.
 I'm a software engineer in test.
 I do mostly automated testing with Selenium and API testing with RestSharp (or any other OOP library) or Postman and Newman.
 Also I've done a lot of work in the DevOps realm lately.

-I love technology even tough I think it's bloat.
+I love technology although I think it's bloat.
 Well most of it.
 Recently I took a challenge to write a minimalist website with just HTML and CSS no JavaScript.
 You can find that here Go to [fonzi.xyz](https://fonzi.xyz) Or if you fancy to use a private search engine go to my [Searx](https://searx.fonzi.xyz) instance.
 I collect no logs.
 I promise.